Sharma (medieval)

 Sharma or Sharmah (شرمة) was a medieval trading port in Ḥaḍramawt (South Arabia) on the Gulf of Aden.
 It was deeply involved in the Indian Ocean trade and was "one of the busiest harbours of the Indian Ocean" until its abrupt abandonment around 1180.
 Although known from texts, the location of the settlement was only discovered in 1996.
 Archaeological excavations began in 2001.
 They have revealed a large, heavily fortified port founded around 980 by merchants from Siraf on the Persian Gulf.

 Sharma had a small permanent population of merchants and soldiers and served mainly as a transshipment point between East Africa and India.
 Nevertheless, its site possesses the richest assortment of Chinese ceramics from its period in the Islamic world.

 Geography

 Sharma was located on the Raʾs Sharma promontory about 50 km east of al-Shiḥr on a plain situated between two plateaus overlooking a sandy beach.
 It possessed a deep anchorage.
 There is another isolated plateau (Arabic jawl) at the tip of Raʾs Sharma.
 The settlement faces the west.
-The geography of the site makes it easily defensible, since the continental plateau rises 30 m above the plain, which is accessible only by means of two narrow wadis.
-The plain itself is 5–7 m higher than beach and accessible only by two pathways, while the isolated plateau west of the settlement was accessible by only one.
+The geography of the site makes it easily defensible, since the continental plateau rises 30 m above the plain, which is accessible via two narrow wadis.
+The plain itself is 5–7 m higher than the beach and accessible only by two pathways, while the isolated plateau west of the settlement was accessible by only one.

 Sharma was an isolated settlement, over 10 km from the nearest oasis or village.
 It has limited freshwater.
 The settlement had four cisterns and three wells, however, and may have cultivated the plateau.